-These were some tips for packing for a 13 week travel contract, remember you can always pick up basic supplies at your new location.
+Remember you can always pick up basic supplies at your new location.
 Don’t feel like you need to pack all the spices from your kitchen cabinet, all your nail polish colors, or four cans of hairspray.
 Pack the necessities and if you run out, it’ll be easy to replace them via a trip to the store or an online Amazon order.

 Additionally, some of our travelers also suggest picking up basic kitchen dishes and utensils at a local thrift shop and then dropping them back off when your contract is over.
 Others prefer buying new items for a cheap price at the local Dollar Store for their contract.

 Remember, you can always rent outdoor gear like skis and surfboards from your local outfitter shop.
 It might be worth renting versus the hassle of packing and hauling all your gear.
 Also, you never know where your second, third, or fourth contract will be.
 So don’t be that person who brings snow shoes to Texas!